kravigupta/mastering-elastic-stack-code-files/Chapter04/README.md

-# mastering-elastic-stack-code-files
-Mastering Elastic Stack Code Files
+# Mastering Elastic Stack
+## Chapter 4
+Kibana Interface, teaches about the various interfaces present in Kibana in depth along with an example to demonstrate how to combine all the interfaces to create a dashboard.